 3. If extending the outrigger to the mid-extend or fully extended position, use the Outrigger Function Enable Switch and the CCS menu with either the CCS display buttons or the jog dial to select the outrigger.
 The appropriate outrigger beam will extend.
-Refer to Engaging the Mid Extend Lock Pin, page 3-21 if the crane is to be operated with any outrigger at the midextend position.
+Refer to , page 3-28 if the crane is to be operated with any outrigger at the mid-extend position.